PlaneWXHelp

 1. Numerical Weather Models

-HRRR, GFS, and ECMWF model soundings are sampled at multiple points along your route to extract convective indices (CAPE, K-Index, Lifted Index).
+Regional and global model soundings (for example HRRR, HRDPS, ICON-EU, ICON-D2, AROME, GFS, ECMWF — whichever apply to your route) are sampled at multiple points along your route to extract convective indices (CAPE, K-Index, Lifted Index).
 These indices measure the atmosphere's potential for thunderstorm development.

 2. Weather Prediction Center (WPC)